akeneo/pim-api-docs/content/rest-api/filter.md

 #### Examples

-To filter product models on their identifier, use the `identifier` property.
+To filter product models on their code, use the `identifier` property.
 Here are the allowed operators you can use to filter on the identifier as well as the corresponding type of value expected in the `search` query parameter.

 | Allowed operators | Allowed value type           |